Special Education Advisory Committees (Regulation 464/97)

 - provide information to parents, as requested

-SEAC members are appointed by the board of education for a four year term.
+SEAC members are appointed by the board of education for a four-year term.
+Four-year terms start and end with the Municipal Election.
 Applications for community representative and alternate vacancies are considered in September and February each year.
 Members include Trustees, community members and representatives from local associations which work to further the interests and well-being of groups of exceptional children or adults.

 For contact information for the current SEAC membership, please click here.